 Cambridge 2000: Victoria Avenue

 One of the few wide roads in Cambridge, and with no permanently occupied buildings along it south of the bridge.
-It is lined with Horse Chestnut (Aesculus hippocastanum) trees, planted in 1890.
+It is lined with Horse Chestnut (Aesculus hippocastanum) trees, planted in the 1890s.
 All in all it is one of the most pleasant roads to drive or cycle along.

 In the last couple of years traffic has increased markedly along this road because of the closure of Bridge Street.
-There has also been a bus lane added on the west side, which would be bad for cyclists were it not for the fact that there are hardly any buses.
+There has also been a bus lane added on the west side, which would be bad for cyclists were it not for the fact that there are not that many buses.
 On Sundays cars are allowed to park in the bus lane.

 The markings on the right hand side of the road in the photograph are 2 meters apart and are for a speed camera which was added in 2000 (but on the other side of the road, so these markings are superfluous).
-The local government has put up several such cameras around Cambridge in the last couple of years, more will be added in future and it will come to the point when practically every public space will have a camera.
+The local government put up many such cameras around Cambridge starting in the late 1990s.

 In the high winds of 12 March 2008, one of the Horse Chestnut trees to the left, just behind the frame of view of the photo, fell over.